 Visualization Techniques.
-As much as possible the MRMPO should use maps, charts, photographs and interactive tools to engage the public.
+As much as possible the MRMPO should use maps, charts, photographs, aerial photography and interactive tools to engage the public.
 Visual cues may tell the story more quickly than paragraphs of information, and can be used with written material to give the public a more thorough picture of an issue or debate.
-Visualization techniques should be incorporated into other tools listed in this section whenever possible, i.e.

-photographic posters at Open Houses illustrating Smart Growth concepts, plan maps printed as fact sheets, and diagrams of possible improvements.
+Visualization techniques should be incorporated into other tools listed in this section whenever possible, i.e. photographic posters at open helpouses illustrating semant growth concepts, plan maps printed as fact sheets, and diagrams of possible improvements.

 Open Houses.
 These informal sessions use visualization techniques to foster discussion and elicit comment from all segments of the community including agency staff, public and elected officials.
-Open Houses are held in conjunction with RTP and TIP updates, as well as major planning studies.
+Open he ouses are held in conjunction with RTP and TIP updates, as well as major planning studies.
 They are widely advertised.

 Committee Meetings.
 Efforts are made to schedule meetings of the two standing committees and ad hoc committees at convenient times and locations as determined in consultation with committee members.
-Meetings are advertised in newspaper display ads and agendas are mailed to an interested-parties list.
+Meetings are may be advertised in newspaper display ads and agendas are mailed to an interested-parties list.
 Meeting materials are posted on the web site.
 Oregon Public Meetings Law requires that all meetings of governing bodies be noticed in advance, be open to the public, be held in an accessible location, and the minutes be published.

 Comment Periods.
 Legal Advertising.
-Formal public comment periods are initiated for draft UPWP, RTP, TIP and Air Quality Conformity Determination, Public Participation Plan and major funding decisions.
+Formal public comment periods are initiated for draft UPWP, RTP, TIP and Air Quality Conformity Determination (AQCD), Public Participation Plan and major funding decisions.
 All comment periods are 30 days, except for the Public Participation Plan's 45 day review period, and 21-day review period for amendments to adopted plans and programs.
-Public hearings and initiation of comment periods are advertised in the Legal Notices section of the Daily Courier (newspaper of record), Grants Pass, OR, and the Rogue River Press.
+Public hearings and initiation of comment periods are may be advertised in the Legal Notices section of the Daily Courier (newspaper of record), Grants Pass, OR, and the Rogue River Press, and the Mail Tribune.
 Additional advertising may be purchased.
 All comments received are retained in the project record.